Interactive Widgets

 Step 3 — Widget sends response

-submit("Please proceed with the request and mark it as approved.")
+message: "Please proceed with the request and mark it as approved."

 Step 4 — Agent continues processing

-The LLM receives the message and continues the workflow accordingly.
+The chat displays Proceed as the user's input, and the LLM receives the provided message to continue the workflow accordingly.

 Best Practices